Who's In Your First XV?

-It’s just 24 hours until the first live Bledisloe Cup decider in many years.
-And given that so many people on both sides of the Tasman have rugby on their minds, I thought now was a great time to think about selecting your practice’s own first XV.
+The 2019 Rugby World Cup is underway in Japan and head high tackles, suspensions, Uruguay, and bows to the crowd are making the headlines.
+Given that so many people have rugby on their minds, I thought now was a great time to think about selecting your practice’s own First XV.

-Choosing a first XV is a great way to sharpen your focus on the key people who are likely to help your practice grow.
+Choosing your First XV will sharpen your focus on the key people who are likely to help your practice grow.
 They should be your first choice when deciding where to spend your discretionary time.
 They’re the ones who are vital to the development of your practice; the ones who will make sure your business plans come to fruition.

 1. Your 5 most important clients

 These aren’t necessarily the clients you do the most work for, they’re the ones who add the most value to your practice.
 That can be reputational value (working for them makes you look good by association), referral value (they send other clients your way) or reference value (you know they’ll always put in a good word for you).

 They can also be valuable because you enjoy the work you do for them, because you bill them the most or because you get the best return on the hours you put in.

 2. Your 5 most important referrers

 These are the five referrers with whom you have the highest quality relationship.
 Often a good referrer is a low maintenance source of work because you have an trusted relationship.
 Devoting non-billable time to servicing these relationships is worth it because they just keep sending good, qualified referrals your way.
 By that, I mean their referrals aren’t just numerous - they’re also the right fit for the long-term viability of your practice.